alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

 s2.
 Your courier or freight forwarder will ask you to complete a proforma invoice.
 Charge VAT if you’d do the same for customers in the UK. s3.
 Attach the proforma invoice (and licence, if you need one) to your consignment.

 ^Some countries may have import rules for certain goods.
-You can check by talking to your importer or reading the [country guide](https://www.gov.uk/government/collections/exporting-country-guides#europe), which includes contact details for local advice.
+You can check by talking to your importer or getting help [researching your export market.](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html).

 ##After you export